A Corroborative Approach to Verification and Validation of Human--Robot Teams: Corroborative V V of Requirements 1a and 1b

 Based on the recordings, all cases of false negative pressure sensing seen in the user experiments were attributed to the subject pulling on the object more gently than in other cases.
 The exact forcing pattern applied by the subjects could not be extracted from the experiment data.
 Instead, the lower threshold of the distribution from which the simulated human pulling force was selected was lowered from 5 N to 1 N through a process of trial-and-error to approximate the failure rate seen in user experiments.

 After tuning, a set of 500 simulations was run.
 In all tests the simulated human enacted the trace of high-level actions corresponding to the typical use case, remaining engaged in the task and applying their gaze, pressure, and location within the relevant bounds.
 The results, included in Table \ref{t:testingResults}, indicate that the tuning process was successful in approximating the individual failure rates observed in user experiments.
-Close correspondence is also achieved in the handover success rate, although it must be acknowledged that this correspondence slightly overestimates the true accuracy of the simulator; larger errors are seen in the rates of individual failure modes.
-Nevertheless, we have improved confidence in the simulation as a representation of the physical system, and in the assurances provided by each method. \A{3} is now supported by a new assurance from simulation-based testing:
+Close corroboration is also achieved in the handover success rate, although it must be acknowledged that this correspondence slightly overestimates the true accuracy of the simulator; larger errors are seen in the rates of individual failure modes.
+Nevertheless, we have improved confidence in the simulation as a representation of the physical system and in the corroborative evidence provided by each V\&V technique. \A{3} is now supported by new evidence from simulation-based testing:

 \begin{quote} \A{4}: The success rate of handover is 87.8\% in the typical use case. \end{quote}

 Furthermore, the simulations exposed a failure mode not previously considered.
 In one test, the handover success monitor returned no result and inspection of the logs revealed that the robot's control code crashed due to a runtime error: